jaqx0r/blts/README.md

 * again at linux.conf.au 2016
 * Velocity SC 2016
 * SRECon Americas 2017
-* incorporating SLO Burn alerting for Monitorama 2018, SRECon Asia 2018, and Velocity SJ 2018.
+* incorporating SLO Burn alerting for Monitorama 2018, SRECon Asia 2018, Velocity SJ 2018, and Velocity NY 2018.

 There are Git tags for each presentation so you can jump back to each demo if that pleases you.